 The process described in "Distribution of TSN clock and time-stamping" is thus repeated for each TSN working domain between a UE and the UPF it is connected to.
 When a UE is connected to multiple TSN working domains via the same UPF, then all gPTP messages from these domains are forwarded to the UE via the same PDU session.

-NOTE 2: If all TSN working domains can be made synchronous and the synchronization can be provided by the 5G clock, the TT output ports at the UPF side (NW-TT) towards the connected TSN networks propagate the 5G clock using the 802.1AS profile (i.e. the 5G system as an IEEE 802.1AS [104] compliant time-aware system).
+NOTE 2: If all TSN working domains can be made synchronous and the synchronization can be provided by the 5G clock, the NW-TT output ports towards the connected TSN networks propagate the 5G clock using the 802.1AS profile (i.e. the 5G system as an IEEE 802.1AS [104] compliant time-aware system).

 5.27.1a Periodic deterministic QoS